-The consultation asks whether you think the case studies are helpful.
+The consultation asks whether you think the suggested case studies are helpful.
 I would say it depends what you mean by helpful.
 If you are a local authority wanting to carry out “routine annual reviews” and you have accepted written reports in the past but now want to put a stop to this approach, then I presume you will find case study 3 helpful, in fact you may even have written it.

 Remember though that the Department interprets helpful as meaning fewer queries because the guidance will have made things clearer.
 However case study 3 is vague and imprecise at a number of key points, for example there is nothing about what “informal efforts” might might look like or whether the formal notice has anything – or nothing – to do with the Early Help referral.
-The waters are further muddied with a passing reference to “additional information provided” after the meeting, implying that the meeting itself may not have been sufficient (or indeed necessary) This case study will only INCREASE the amount of work for the Department.
+The waters are further muddied with a passing reference to “additional information provided” after a meeting, implying that the meeting itself may not have been sufficient (or indeed necessary) This case study would only INCREASE the amount of work for the Department.

 - The first thing that strikes me is the casual reference to “a routine annual review” This is not about an annual review for an EHCP, it is about home education.
 It amounts to routine monitoring.